Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Experimental Results on Deployed Fiber

 Figure~\ref{fig:long_term_measurement} shows three moments from the long term measurement in Fig.~\ref{fig:long_tem_3D}: the initial measurements at t = 0, the last measurement before the polarization compensation is deactivated at t = 32 hours and the last measurement of this set at t = 44 hours.

 In addition to an observed 1\,ns drift to earlier arrivals of the coincidence counts peak location in 44 hours, the number of coincidence counts also decreased.
 However, we also observe a decrease in coincidence counts around hour 13 (with compensation) and hour 39 (without compenstaion).
 This lack of a discernible pattern indicates that coincidence counts alone cannot predict the impact of polarization drift.
 Figure~\ref{fig:visibility}(a) shows that during compensation, the raw visibilities on the HV and DA bases are both 53.0$\pm$2.7\%.
 They decrease to 52.1$\pm$3.0\% and 45.3$\pm$5.7\%, respectively, when compensation is disabled.
-The visibilities after the subtraction of accidental counts are obtained by averaging the coincidence counts over 200 off-peak time windows, each shifted by 2\,ns from the main coincidence peak and integrated over a 1\,ns duration similar to the baseline measurement in Sec.~\ref{section:setup}\ref{subsection:baseline}.
+The visibilities after accidental-count subtraction are obtained using the procedure described in Sec.~\ref{section:setup}\ref{subsection:baseline}.
 The average visibility in the HV basis decreases from 96.8$\pm$3.4\% to 95.3$\pm$4.7\% when the polarization compensation is disabled.
 Similarly, in the DA basis, the accidental-subtracted visibility drops from 93.8$\pm$ 3.7\% to 81.0$\pm$ 10.2\%.

 Though the decrease in visibility from long-term environmental drift is not large compared to the sudden changes we use to emulate packet rerouting in Sec.~\ref{section:results}\ref{subsection:chi_loop_visibility}, it is clear that the compensation module is regularly undergoing cycles to continually negate the changing birefringence of the channel up until hour 32.
-To illustrate the correlation between classical header polarization and two-photon interference visibilities, we show the corresponding Stokes parameters of classical headers in Fig.~\ref{fig:visibility}(b).
+To illustrate the correlation between classical header polarization and TPI visibilities, we show the corresponding Stokes parameters of classical headers in Fig.~\ref{fig:visibility}(b).
 After the compensation is disabled, Stokes parameters begin drifting from their ideal values and visibilities simultaneously degrade.
 The angles of the waveplates and the voltage of the LCR in compensation modules remain at their final values after hour 32 as shown in Fig.~\ref{fig:visibility}(c).
 Clearly, classical headers accurately probe the degradation in the quantum channel during long-term environmental drift just as they did for large sudden changes.